 Where is SPA located?

 The SPA Campus is located at 2291 South 2000 East, Salt Lake City, Utah- a mere 3 minutes via the SPA shuttle from Highland High School.
 Highland High School is located at 2166 South 1700 East, Salt Lake City, Utah.
 Students are transported to and from the two schools.
-The SPA bell rings approximately two minutes earlier in order to accommodate travel time.
+The SPA bell rings approximately two minutes early in order to accommodate travel time.

 Do students have to attend classes at SPA and Highland High School?